bartnv/libtables3-wordpress/docs/table_options_display.md

 ```

 # appendcell
-  * appendcell (string): string to show in a &lt;td> element appended to each normal table row.
-Can contain any valid HTML and also #-tags which get replaced with
+  * appendcell (string or array of strings): string to show in a &lt;td> element appended to each normal table row.
-    data from the corresponding row.
+    Can contain any valid HTML and also #-tags which get replaced with data from the corresponding row.
+Multiple entries
+    generate multiple table cells, which can be individually placed when using the format option.
 ```php
   'appendcell' => '<a href="https://www.google.com/search?q=#1">Search Google for #1</a>'
 ```

 # appendrow
   * appendrow (string): string to append as the last row to a table.
 Should include the relevant &lt;td> tags.
-No #-tags can be used.
-Use it to show general information
+No #-tags
-    about the data in a table or to link to more resources.
+    can be used.
+Use it to show general information about the data in a table or to link to more resources.
 ```php
   'appendrow' => '<td>General information about the table above...</td>'
 ```

 # subtable
   * subtables (array): in the specified column(s), replace each cell with an entire table defined in another block.
+These
-These subtables can use the same parameters as
+    subtables can use the same parameters as are available in the current block.
+Note that the columns need to be present
-    are available in the current block.
-Note that the columns need to be present in the SQL query, but they may just be empty.
+    in the SQL query, but they may just be empty.
 ```php
   'subtables' => [
     5 => 'subtables:remarks',